SchmEva357/AI-powered-modeling-hydrology/README.md

 The following improvements could enhance the project:

-- **Digital Elevation Model (DEM)**: By incorpareting the DEM, preferential river paths can be identified.
-Furthermore the DEM could be updated  to reflect changes due to erosion and sedimentation processes.
+- **Digital Elevation Model (DEM)**: By incorporating the DEM, preferential river paths can be identified.
+Furthermore, the DEM can be updated  to reflect changes caused by erosion and sedimentation processes.
 - **Loss Function**: Implement Dice Loss or a combination of Dice Loss and binary cross-entropy to better handle imbalanced datasets.
 - **Multi-Sensor Data Fusion**: Integrate Sentinel-1 SAR data for enhanced cloud-penetration capabilities.
 - **Advanced Architectures**: Explore U-Net or Transformer-based models for improved spatial feature extraction.